leancodepl/corelibrary/docs/guides/02_writing_commands.md

 ## Intro

 Interacting with systems based with Core Library is based on a Command Query Responsibility Segregation ([CQRS](../basics/02_cqrs.md)) principle.
 As such, there are two main types of actions which can be performed in the system: command, and [query](./03_writing_queries.md) [^1].
 In this guide we will focus on the former.
-A command is used the change the state of the system but it does not yield any results - it can be treated as write-only action.
+A command is used to change the state of the system but it does not yield any results - it can be treated as write-only action.

 Each command consists of three parts: